 Regional Education and Outreach - This component includes coordinating with the CFWI Communications and Outreach Team, Districts and stakeholders on consistent public service announcements, e.g., billboards, commercials, mailings, and social media accounts.
 Methods could be explored to reach out to the public and permittees on general and specific water conservation issues.
-Methods will may be explored to evaluate estimated conservation savings resulting from regional education and outreach to determine effectiveness.
-Mechanisms to fund regional education and outreach would could be explored.
-Barriers and challenges, as well as solutions, of utility development and implementation of conservation programs and in increasing the public's participation in conservation would could be identified.
+Methods may be explored to evaluate estimated conservation savings resulting from regional education and outreach to determine effectiveness.
+Mechanisms to fund regional education and outreach could be explored.
+Barriers and challenges, as well as solutions, of utility development and implementation of conservation programs and in increasing the public's participation in conservation could be identified.
 Barriers and challenges, as well as solutions, of increasing agriculture producers' and utilities participation in conservation could be identified.
-Note: Per the Conservation Team's scope of work, the Team will coordinate with the Communications Team on a water conservation education and outreach initiative.